Collaboration Guidelines

 Be clear from the outset about how much or little editing you want.

 This has to do with time commitment as well as working style.
-When posting a #needsmusic lyric you may specify things you don't want changed in the liner notes.
+When posting a #NeedsMusic lyric you may specify things you don't want changed in the liner notes.
 For example: "open to all changes," "don't change anything," "don't change any gender pronouns," etc.

 Check in with each other as you make changes!

 Unless you agree otherwise in advance, it's best to run a final mix past all collaborators (e.g., over email) before posting it to the FAWM site.
-This way, helps ensure everyone is sufficiently happy with the result.
+This helps ensure everyone is happy with the result.

 Posting